flaviamoura/blockchain-apprentice-notes/activities/API/README.md

 ## Endpoints
 ### POST /customers
-This endpoint is responsible for registering clients in the database.
+This endpoint is responsible for registering customers in the database.
 ```
 http://localhost:8000/customers
 ```